-To maintain the boiler guarantee it is essential that the boiler is serviced annually by a Gas Safe registered engineer who has been trained on the Benchmark Service Interval Record and left with the householder.
+To maintain the boiler guarantee it is essential that the boiler is serviced annually by a Gas Safe registered engineer who has been trained on the boiler installed.
+The service details should be recorded on the Benchmark Service Interval Record and left with the householder.